Mitheshjn/leaf-project/README.md

 ## DESCRIPTION :

-This project is a web app which uses Django as a web server.
+This project is a web app based on plant/leaf classification and identification system which uses Django as a web server.
 I recommend to use this project in google colab for better performance

 ## LINUX / COLAB RDP :